HighlandsMMO/.github/profile/README.md

    About The Adventure
 </h2>
 <p align="left">
-   There are Large-scale Events that affect all players involved, allowing for dynamic changes to the server itself based on choices made.
+   There are <strong>Large-scale Events</strong> that affect all players involved, allowing for dynamic changes to the server itself based on choices made.

    Paired with a Quest Format that makes the player a passenger of this world in which what you do has effects on it.
 This is special because there is no pre-determined quest path for the player.